Cube Root Calculator

 You can graph the function

 y = ∛(x).
-It is an odd function - it means that it is symmetric with respect to the origin and fulfills the condition
+Unlike e.g. the logarithmic function, the cube root function is an odd function - it means that it is symmetric with respect to the origin and fulfills the condition

 - f(x) = f(-x).
 This function passes through zero.

 Thanks to this function you can draw a cube root graph which looks as below.
 We also encourage you to check out the quadratic formula calculator to look at other function formulas!

 Do you think that it is possible to solve little problems with cube root without online calculator or even a pencil or paper?
 If you think that it is impossible or that you are incapable of doing it check this method!
 It is very easy.
 However, it works only for perfect cubes.
 Forget all the rules in the arithmetic books and consider for a moment the following method described by Robert Kelly.

 First of all, it is essential to memorize the cubes of the numbers from 1 to 10 and the last digit of their cubes.
 It is presented in the table below.

 When you have a number of which you must extract the cube root look first at the thousands (skip three last digits).
 For example take the number 185,193.
 The thousands are 185.
 The cube of 5 is 125 and of 6 is 216.
 Therefore it is obvious that the number you are searching for is between 50 and 60.
 Then ignore all the other figures except the last digit.
 It's number 3, check in your memory or in our table and you know that your second digit is 7.
 So the answer is 57!
 Easy?